MRICS Opportunity – APC Coaching Service

 10+ years: no structured training needed.

-Once they have completed the required amount of structured training, these candidates will progress to the Final Assessment, then the Final Interview, then gain their MRICS.
+Finally, once they have completed the required amount of structured training, these candidates will progress to the Final Assessment, then the Final Interview, then gain their MRICS.

 For candidates who have any degree that is recognised in the UK and 5+ years of experience (at least 1 must be from after they graduated) or a chartered membership to a professional body.

-You can find the following APC documents on the RICS website.
+Additionally, you can find the following APC documents on the RICS website.

 - Candidate Guide (PDF)